-Surprising genetic link between kidney defects and neurodevelopmental disorders in kidsNovember 15th, 2012 in Genetics /
+Surprising genetic link between kidney defects and neurodevelopmental disorders in kidsNovember 15, 2012 in Medicine & Health / Genetics

 About 10 percent of kids born with kidney defects have large alterations in their genomes known to be linked with neurodevelopmental delay and mental illness, a new study by Columbia University Medical Center (CUMC) researchers has shown.

 The study was published today in the online edition of the American Journal of Human Genetics.

 Congenital defects of the kidney and urinary tract account for nearly 25 percent of all birth defects in the US and are present in about 1 in every 200 births.
 Eventually, an evaluation for genomic alterations will be part of the standard clinical workup.
 Patients with congenital kidney disease—who are currently lumped into one category—will be placed in subgroups based on their genetic mutations and receive a more precise diagnosis.

 "This changes the way we should handle these kids," said kidney specialist Ali Gharavi, MD, associate professor of medicine at CUMC, associate director of the Division of Nephrology, and an internist and nephrologist at NewYork-Presbyterian Hospital.

 "If a physician sees a child with a kidney malformation, that is a warning sign that the child has a genomic disorder that should be looked at immediately because of the risk of neurodevelopmental delay or mental illness later in life," he said.
 "This is a major opportunity for personalizing medical care.
 As we learn which therapies work best for each subgroup, the underlying genetic defect of the patient will dictate what approach to take."